simonihmig/ember-cli-deploy-cloudformation/README.md

 ### Why not use the AWS CLI directly?

-The AWS CLI allows you to interact with CloudFormation, but suffers from a few caveats when integration it into a CI/CD pipeline:
+The AWS CLI allows you to interact with CloudFormation, but suffers from a few caveats when integrating it into a CI/CD pipeline:

 * on the first run of the pipeline you need to create the stack, while you need to update it for all following